coolAlias/StructureGenerationAPI/INSTRUCTIONS.md

 Negative offX values place the structure further away from the player, +offX will move toward the player.
 Thinking about inverting this.

 =======
-Step 4: Set the player's facing (optional but generally recommended)
+Step 4: Set the player's facing (optional)
 =======

 "setPlayerFacing(Entity)"

 This will ensure the structure always orients itself toward the player; important if you put the front door on the structureFacing side, but not important if generating the structure during world gen.

 =======
-Step 5: ABSOLUTELY REQUIRED!
-Generate your structure
+Step 5: Generate your structure
 =======

 The final step is to call the generate method.
 This is a vanilla method signature used by all classes extending WorldGenerator: